devopsegy/terraform/README.md

-WordPress High Availability by Mohammed Ali With Terraform
+WordPress High Availability On AWS